-Jean-Jacques Rousseau’s sex life began when he was young.
-His story begins when he was born on 28 June 1712 in Geneva to a watchmaker named Isaac Rousseau and a woman named Suzanne.
-Suzanne died of puerperal fever nine days after his birth, so Rousseau and his older brother, François, were brought up by their father and a paternal aunt, also named Suzanne.
+Jean-Jacques Rousseau was born on 28 June 1712 in Geneva to a watchmaker named Isaac Rousseau and a woman named Suzanne, who died of puerperal fever nine days after his birth.
+Thus, Rousseau and his older brother, François, were brought up by their father and a paternal aunt, also named Suzanne.

 Around the age of ten, Rousseau’s father experienced legal troubles and he left town, taking Suzanne with him.
 Rousseau and François saw their father little after that and were left in the care of their mother’s brother, a Calvinist preacher named Samuel Bernard.
-Bernard soon shipped them off to Bossey where a Calvinist minister named Monsieur Lambercier, lived with his son and a daughter named Mademoiselle Lambercier.
-Rousseau wrote of his time at Bossey, stating:
+He soon shipped them off to Bossey where a Calvinist minister named Monsieur Lambercier, lived with his son and a daughter named Mademoiselle Lambercier.
+Rousseau wrote of his time at Bossey:

 “The life which I led at Bossey suited me so well, that had it only lasted longer, it would have completely decided my character.
 Tender, affectionate and gentle feelings formed its foundation. … I shall never forget how, if I happened to hesitate when saying my catechism in church, nothing trouble me more than to observe signs of restless and dissatisfaction on Mademoiselle Lambercier’s face.
 That alone troubled me more than the disgrace of failing in public, which, nevertheless, affected me greatly … and I may say here that the thought of Mademoiselle’s reproaches caused me less uneasiness than the fear of offending her.”